 When talking about the dominance of Hakeem Olajuwon, people will always bring up mid-90s Hakeem “The Dream” from the Clutch City era.
 Not me.
-My favorite Hakeem was the H less Akeem — the mean triple-double threat of the 80s up until the days where he became a front office nightmare and was, believe it or not, put on the trading block.
-That’s right, before the rings, Houston had a problem with The Dream and some in the organization even accused him of faking an injury.
-Anyways, that story is for another day.
+My favorite Hakeem was the H-less Akeem — the mean triple-double threat of the 80s up until the days where he became a front office nightmare and was, believe it or not, put on the trading block.
+That’s right, before the rings, Houston had a problem with The Dream and some in the organization even accused him of faking an injury (I can’t publically share the details of that very hilarious story but I’ll tell you in person).

 During the era I’m raving about, Hakeem would have been the #1 roto fantasy player every season with his ability to put up 10 of any and everything in the boxscore or go for 20 and 20 on any given night.
 Hakeem is one of only four players to ever record a quadruple-double and he actually had another quadruple-double in the same month.
 In March of 1990, the league accused the Rockets of stat padding and took away an assist, leaving him with ONLY 29 points, 18 rebounds, 11 blocks and 9 assists in a game.
 Later that month, he gave the league a middle finger by putting up 18 points, 16 rebounds, 11 blocks and 10 assists against the Bucks.

 If those two games weren’t amazing enough, Hakeem also put together the closest thing to a quintuple-double in 1987, when he had 38 points, 17 rebounds, 12 blocks, 7 steals and 6 assist in a single game.